How To Evaluate Evidence Management Systems- Part 1

 I’m going to talk for a moment about the Architecture of the customizable spreadsheet you’re looking at [see image below].
 We’re going to talk about Dashboards, Statistics, and Graphs.
 We’re going to get into Searching and Extracting Data.
-These are all what I believe are major necessities to any effective evidence management system.
+These are all what I believe are major necessities for any effective evidence management system.
 Then, we get into doing Transactions, Customization, Reporting, Tasking, Major Features of an effective software application, and then we get down to the very bottom of Miscellaneous features.

-You’ll notice, in the image above, that every one of these rows is a different features.
+You’ll notice, in the image above, that every one of these rows is a different feature.
 I would suggest that you discuss them with whatever evidence management vendor you’re looking at.
 Each one of them has been weighted as a one, two, or three.
 One being the least important, because it’s got less weight to it.
 Three being something absolutely critical that you should be looking for.

 Let’s just pretend that you’re looking at three different software vendors for evidence management systems.
 You should be able to send this exact Excel doc to them and say, Does your software have this?
 To what degree would you need to build it out to get it there?
 Or, if you’re considering Tracker’s SAFE software, simply tell me what your answer is to each one of these components.
 In the end, that will give you three scores for three systems based on your requirements.
 Then, you can review them and know, That one right there easily got us closest to what our requirements were.

 There are things in here that might be missing.
-You might think, Hey, pricing is a core component to what I’m interested in.
+You might think, Hey, pricing is a core component of what I’m interested in.
 From my standpoint, I don’t think pricing should be on a list like this.
 I think it’s something that does go into the evaluation; meaning, if you’re looking at two products that are both a 95 out of 100 you might say, Well, I’m going to go with the more affordable one, because it’s got all of the features and comparisons.